geez0219/website-ng/src/assets/branches/r1.0/api/util/show_image.md

 * **im** :  The image to display (width X height).
 * **title** :  A title for the image.
 * **color_map** :  Which colormap to use for greyscale images.
+* **stack_depth** :  Multiple images can be drawn onto the same axis.
+When stack depth is greater than zero, the `im`        will be alpha blended on top of a given axis.